zhinoo-zobairi/network-security/Notes/IPv6.md

 ### 2.1 IPv4 Header
 - **Version** → always `4` for IPv4.
-  - (Reminder: **Version 5** was already used in the 1980s/1990s for an **experimental streaming protocol** called ST2, defined in RFC 1190/1819.
+  - (**Version 5** was already used in the 1980s/1990s for an **experimental streaming protocol** called ST2, defined in RFC 1190/1819.
 It never became mainstream, but since the number was taken, the next Internet Protocol became **IPv6**.)
 - More **complex** and contains many fields that made sense in the 1980s but became inefficient later.
 - Key fields:
   - **IHL (Internet Header Length)** → tells how long the header is (because it can vary).